lucianoayres/wavy-whatsapp-cli/README.md

 3. On your phone, open WhatsApp and navigate to **Settings > Linked Devices > Link a Device**
 4. Scan the QR code on your computer screen.
 5. Once pairing is successful, WhatsApp will confirm the new device is connected.
-You’re now authenticated and ready to send messages.
+You're now authenticated and ready to send messages.
 6. In your terminal, press **Ctrl+C** to exit the setup script.

 ### Checking if a number is on WhatsApp